The Forum for Discussion of Israel and Palestine (FODIP) is a registered UK charity.

 Shaykh Dr Abdal Hakim Murad (Tim Winter) is Lecturer in Islamic Studies at the Faculty of Divinity, University of Cambridge, and is acknowledged as a leading Islamic scholar in Britain.
 His inter faith work includes joint editorship of Abraham’s Children (2006) with Lord Harries and Rabbi Norman Solomon.

-Revd Bob Day, Rabbi Warren Elf, Ameena Zeglam, Canon Marcia Wall, Dave Swindells and (associate) Fakrul Choudhury.
+Revd Bob Day, Rabbi Warren Elf MBE, Supt Umer Khan OBE, Canon Marcia Wall, Rabbi David Mason, Dave Swindells, Fakrul Choudhury MBE.